Scandal-UK/QuickCompare/ReadMe.md

 - [ConsoleTestQuickCompare](/src/ConsoleTestQuickCompare) - sample console application
 - [QuickCompare](/src/QuickCompare) - sample Windows application

 This package interrogates the schema of two Microsoft SQL Server databases and reports on the differences between them.
-There is a front-end for Windows users and a NuGet package for .NET developers.
+There is a front-end for Windows users and a NuGet package for .NET developers and DevOps engineers.

-It is free to use _without any restrictions_ (and always will be), but I do encourage you to contribute improvements to the project and raise issues as appropriate - you will be credited accordingly.
+It is free to use _without any restrictions_ (and always will be), but I do encourage everyone to contribute improvements to the project and raise issues as appropriate.

 ## How it works

-Using some SQL queries (mainly targeting the INFORMATION_SCHEMA models), the solution uses low-level asynchronous DataReader instances to populate models in the DatabaseSchema namespace.
+Using some SQL queries (mainly targeting the INFORMATION_SCHEMA views), the solution uses low-level asynchronous DataReader instances to populate models in the DatabaseSchema namespace.

 Next the engine inspects models of both databases, building a set of Difference objects for each database element.